-This course is a comprehensive study of the legal issues encountered in hospitality management.
+Legal Aspects of Hospitality is a comprehensive study of the legal issues encountered in hospitality management.
 Prevention and compliance are stressed to reduce potential liability in hospitality organizations.
 Areas of emphasis include government regulations, employment, contractual agreements, insurance, property, safety and security, food and beverage management, and guest liability.